hftamayo/obsidiandev/fullstack/devdays/01_ejercicios/backend_rest/javaspring/todo/11_Spring Security.md

 If the problem persists after checking these points, please provide more information about your Spring Security version and your project setup.

+==INTERACCION ENTRE LAS CLASES CUSTOMACCESSDECISIONMANAGER Y CUSTOMACCESSDENIEDHANDLER

+From the code you've provided, it seems like you've implemented CustomAccessDecisionManager correctly.
+However, the issue might be with how it's being used in your FilterConfig class.
+The CustomAccessDecisionManager should be used to make access control decisions, but it seems like you're trying to use it in the authentication process.
+This could be why you're experiencing issues when you include it in your FilterConfig.

+CustomAccessDecisionManager and CustomAccessDeniedHandler are not the same, but they do work closely together in the access control process.
+The CustomAccessDecisionManager is used to make access control decisions, i.e., to decide whether a user should be granted access to a resource based on their authentication and authorization.
+If the CustomAccessDecisionManager decides that access should be denied, it throws an AccessDeniedException.
+The

+CustomAccessDeniedHandler is then used to handle this exception and determine what should happen when access is denied (e.g., redirecting the user, sending an error response, etc.).
+In your current FilterConfig class, you're catching and rethrowing exceptions in your authorizeRequests configuration.
+This might be unnecessary, as Spring Security should handle most exceptions for you.
+Here's how you can simplify this: